MLHale/EMIT-8250/swa/slides/lecture-AC/include/assurance-case.md

 ## Information necessary for a claim to be understood or amplified
 - Includes a statement that defines the .red[scope] of the claim
 - Provides means to check .red[satisfaction] of the claim

-## Examples
-- External references, Definitions, Clarification of myths
+- External references or Definitions
-- Security considerations for supply chain processes per NIST SP 800-160

 ---
 class: middle
 # Justification

-## Provides .red[rationale] for the use/selection of a claim or strategy
+## Provide .red[rationale] for a claim

-## Example
-- Intelligence reports of malicious code in nuclear energy software

 ---
 exclude: true